Pope and the Vatican

 Please click here to order tickets.

-REGARDING NEWLYWED AUDIENCE TICKETS, please note that were informed in the Fall of 2011, that we will no longer be given Sposi Novelli (newlywed) tickets to distribute for the Papal Audiences.
-We are assuming that Pope Francis will also Newlywed Blessings as have his predecessors.
-If you would like these tickets, you will need to apply directly to the Prefect of the Papal Household, fax number (011)39.06.6988.5863, and then pick them up yourselves at the Bronze Doors to the right of St. Peter’s Basilica.
+REGARDING NEWLYWED AUDIENCE TICKETS: If you would like these tickets, you will need to apply directly to the Prefect of the Papal Household, fax number (+39).06.6988.5863, and then pick them up yourselves at the Bronze Doors to the right of St. Peter’s Basilica.
 Please remember, however, that to receive these tickets you need to have been married in a Catholic Church eight weeks or less on the day of the audience, and you will need to prove this with an authentic Church marriage certificate.
-We are very sad and sorry that we are no longer able to assist newlywed couples in obtaining these tickets.
+Provide them with a fax number so that they can send you the letter that will allow you to claim these tickets.
+They do not respond to email.
+And though it’s not required, it is best to wear your wedding outfits, or something similar.

 The Sunday Angelus is led by the Pope in Saint Peter's Square (Piazza San Pietro) at 12 Noon.
 Tickets are not required.